schuster/aps-conformance-checker/README.md

-Here are the important files in the model checker:
+Here are the important files in the conformance checker:

-main.rkt:           Implements the top-level function, "model-check", and includes the
+main.rkt:           Implements the top-level function, "check-conformance", and includes the core of the
-                    core of the model-checking algorithm
+                    conformance-checking algorithm

 csa.rkt: 		    Concrete standard semantic domains for CSA, and associated functions csa-abstract.rkt	Abstract standard semantic domains for CSA#, and associated functions